Our workshop range

 • joints including butt, mitre and rebates

-We like to think of this as our ‘level 2’ workshop.
-We’ve designed the content for those who have completed our Introduction to the Wood Workshop, or women with some experience but want the opportunity to try their hand at some finer woodworking skills, by making a wall hanging shelf.
-The principles learnt can be applied to lots of other wood working projects that require a joint.
+Due to popular demand, we’ve created our ‘level 2’ cabinetry workshop designed for those who have completed our Level 1 , or for women with experience who want the opportunity to try their hand at some finer woodworking skills by making a wall hanging cabinet.

 It is a unique opportunity to be both creative whilst learning new, and embedding existing skills.